Riwŏn: History

 During Japan's 16th-century invasion of Korea, Katō Kiyomasa led its northeastern campaign.
-The Righteous Army of Jeong Munbu recaptured Riwon on the 12th day of the 11th lunar month of 1592.
+The Righteous Army of Chŏng Munbu recaptured Riwon on the 12th day of the 11th lunar month of 1592.

 As part of Operation Tailboard during the initial phase of the Korean War, the US Marines' 1st Division landed at Wonsan on October 25, 1950.
 Finding little opposition, Gen. Almond flew along the coast to find an advanced spot to land the US Army's 7th Infantry Division and settled on the beaches at Riwon.
 The 7th Division's 17th RCT began landing unopposed on October 29.
 Tanks and tractors were used to pull vehicles ashore across the beaches' loose sand until the 2nd ESB was able to bulldoze landing ramps, hiring local labor and purchasing timber and rice-straw sacks from local businesses.
 The majority of the division was landed by November 8 and began advancing north towards the Chinese border at the Yalu.
 The involvement of China's regular army in the war forced their retreat over the course of the next month.